 Our attorneys at Thomas, Conrad & Conrad are well-versed in accurately valuing neck and spinal injury claims.
 We fight to get the maximum compensation you need to protect your family’s financial future.
 We collect evidence, consult with your medical providers and other qualified professionals who can demonstrate the long-term impact that spinal cord and neck injuries may have on you and your family.
 If a fair settlement cannot be reached in negotiations with insurance companies, our skilled litigators take your case to court and fight to help you recover the maximum compensation.

 Contact Our Experienced Spinal Cord Injury Lawyers

 If you’ve been injured or have lost a loved one in an accident, our compassionate team at Thomas, Conrad & Conrad Law Offices is with you every step of the way.
 We fight for your rights and protect your interests to ensure you get the compensation you deserve.

 With four convenient locations to choose from, our Lehigh Valley lawyers make it easy to find the top-notch legal representation you need.
-Our offices are located in Bath, Allentown, Stroudsburg, and Topton, Pennsylvania.
+Our offices are located in Allentown, Bath or Topton, Pennsylvania.
 Call us today at (610) 867-2900 or contact us online to schedule a free consultation.